twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TINSTALLEDFONTSFORM** – Shows a list of installed fonts in the computer which can be opened.
 The preview in the bottom side (version 5.0 & above) is shown by its font name.
 The Arial Rounded MT Bold (previously) and Segoe Script fonts were used in the form as shown in the manual.
 Version 10.1.0.2272 (2016-12-20) & below has a delay.
 * **TKERNFEATUREFRAME** – Used by `TKERNINGFORM`.
 * **TKERNGROUPMANAGERFORM** (version 7.0 & above) – Manages kerning groups or classes in the font.
 * **TKERNINGFORM** (version 3.0 until 8.0) – Views or edits the legacy `KERN` table (not the `GPOS` kerning tables) in the font (replaced with OpenType Designer in version 7.0 & above).
-The Calibri (previously) font was used in the form as shown in the official screenshots in the program's page.
+The Calibri (previously) font was used in the form as shown in the program's official screenshots.
 The Elephant font (previously) was used in the form with the AV pair selected as shown in the manual.
 * **TKERNINGNEWPAIRFORM** (version 3.0 until 8.0) – Adds a kerning pair to the old `KERN` table or `GPOS` kerning tables.
 * **TKERNINGNEWSINGLEFORM** (version 7.0 & above) – Adds a single kerning adjustment to the font.
 * **TMADEXCEPT**, **TMECONTACTFORM**, **TMEDETAILSFORM**, **TMESCRSHOTFORM** – Contains exceptions, contact info, details about the crash report and screenshots.
 * **TMAINFORMFONTCREATOR** (**TMAINFORMFCP3** in version 3.0 and **TMAINFORMFCP4** in version 4.0 until 5.0) – Contains a lot of things like the main window, glyph properties, user notes (version 7.0 & above), preview window (version 3.0.1 & above), anchors, glyph validation report and more.
 * **TMETRICSFORM** – Shows an interface for viewing and setting metrics options.
 * **TNAMINGFORM** (version 3.0 until 6.5) – Contains basic naming fields in the font excluding fields with unknown numbers (replaced with Properties in version 7.0 & above).
 The MegaWaves font was used in the form as shown in the manual.
-If a naming field is not provided in the font and the corresponding checkbox is disabled, the words “not included.” will be added to the input field in versions before 5.0.
+If a naming field is not in the font and not checked, the words “not included.” will be added to the input field in versions before 5.0.
 * **TNEWSUBSINGLEFORM** (version 10.0 until 10.1.0.2272) – Adds a single substitution to the OpenType layout tables.
 * **TNEWTRUETYPEFONTFORM** – Creates a new font.
 * **TOPENTYPEDESIGNERFORM** (version 7.0 & above) – Shows an interface for viewing, editing or creating the OpenType layout tables.
 This corresponds to the `GDEF`, `GPOS` and `GSUB` tables.
-The Calibri and Verajja fonts were used in the form as shown in the official screenshots in the program's page.
+The Calibri and Verajja fonts were used in the form as shown in the program's official screenshots.
 The Calibri font was used in the form (with the kerning table selected) as shown in the manual.
 * **TOPENTYPEDESIGNERPROOFINGFORM** (version 12.0.0.2560 & above) – Used for interactive feature proofing of OpenType layout tables.
 Before version 13 the form was blank.
 The Amiri and Arabic Typesetting (Microsoft VOLT version) fonts were used in the Font Proofing - OpenType Layout Features Unleashed tutorial with the form in the right side.
 The Amiri font was used in the form with Arabic text as shown in the manual.
 * **TOPENTYPEITEMADDFRM** (version 7.0 & above) – Adds items to the OpenType layout tables.
 * **TOPTIONSFORM** – Shows an interface for viewing and setting a wide variety of options.